vitessio/website/content/en/docs/17.0/user-guides/configuration-advanced/comment-directives.md

 If the query lacks the `WORKLOAD_NAME` directive, the corresponding label in the metric will have the value of an empty string.
 If `vttablet` is not started with `--enable-per-workload-table-metrics`, metrics are emitted without the workload label (e.g. `vttablet_query_counts{plan="Select",table="customer"}`.

+### Priority (`PRIORITY`)

+Specifies the priority associated with the execution of this query, as a number between 0 (highest priority) and 100 (lowest priority).
+The priority is used by the transaction throttler (see `--tx-throttler-...` and `-enable-tx-throttler` flags in the `vttablet` [documentation](../../reference/programs/vttablet.md))) to determine whether a particular query should be throttled.
+If the transaction throttler determines that a query may need to be throttled, it will throttle it with a probability equal to the provided query priority.
+This allows avoiding high business impact queries from being throttled (by setting their priority to `0`) while letting less business critical ones continue to be throttled (by setting their priority to more than `0`).

+Notice that this directive has no effect if the transaction throttler is not enabled.